Jean-BaptisteAC/Customer-classification/README.md

 ### Frequency Encoding for job Column

 The purpose of frequency encoding is to assign to each value a number proportional to its frequency in the dataset.
 We can do this technique when the values of the feature have no order and when the amount of different values is too big for one-hot-encoding to be practical.
-Moreover, it is important to underline here that we retrieve the frenquency information from the train set and apply it to both the train and the test set.
+Moreover, it is important to underline here that we retrieve the frequency information from the train set and apply it to both the train and the test set.
 This is done so that the distribution of the test set remains unknown.

 ```
 enc_job = (X_train.groupby('job').size())/len(X_train)